BetterDiscord/BetterDiscord/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct from the Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior.
+See our [Code of Conduct](./CODE_OF_CONDUCT.md) page for details.

 ## What should I know before I get started?

 ### BetterDiscord Architecture

-BetterDiscord is currently broken up into two main pieces--the local injector, and the renderer application.
+BetterDiscord is currently broken up into three packages--the local injector, the preload, and the renderer application.
+They form this miniature monorepo that is managed by [`pnpm`](https://pnpm.io/).

 #### Injector

-The injector is the piece that runs on the user's computer, and the piece added by the [installer](https://github.com/rauenzi/BBDInstaller).
 The main job of this package is to inject into Discord and load the renderer package.
-The injector and its code lives in the `injector` folder.
+The injector and its code live in the `injector` folder.

+#### Preload

+Preload is the preload script for Discord's main `BrowserWindow` object.
+This sets up our cross-context APIs.
+The preload package and its code live in the `preload` folder.

 #### Renderer Application

 This is the main payload of BetterDiscord.
-This is what gets linked executed in the renderer context by the [injector](#injector).
+This is what gets executed in the renderer context by the [injector](#injector).
 This portion is where most of the user interaction and development will be.
 This module is responsible for loading plugins and themes, as well as handling settings, emotes and more.
+The renderer and its code live in the `renderer` folder.

 ## How Can I Contribute?